quer/the-steam-awards/README.md

  * use username and password and 2fa
  * use username and password and sentry file, once it have been loaded.

- Read more on the wiki soon
+ Read more on the [wiki](https://github.com/quer/the-steam-awards/wiki/Setting-up), for specific settings

 # Script
 The scripts are made to save you time and effort for setting accounts into config.